NorthStarUAS/rc-flight-legacy/tools/messages/README.md

 * example.cxx: An example C++ host program.
 * example.py: An example python host program.

-Because the system is designed to be lean, there is not a huge amount of validation and run time checks inserted into the code.
-It is the responsibility of the developer/integrator to test the systems end to end and make sure there aren't any python errors or data conversion anomalies.

 ## Why is this important?

 * Hand crafted messaging system can be fragile, difficult to maintain,